 The first stop on that quest is Uncle, one of the most highly rated ramen joints in the Mile High City.

 That said, this clean, minimalist style is common among many noodle bars in Japan as well as other Asian restaurants in NYC and has become a bit of a shorthand worldwide for restaurants to telegraph a certain cool/casual vibe.
-But Uncle’s not here to blow you away with their innovative interior design, are they?
-Let’s get on to the food…
+But let’s get on to the food…

 We started with something light to warm up our taste buds, choosing the Radicchio Salad ($9).
 A plate of shaved radicchio topped off with bits of coconut, shallot, lemongrass, green papaya, and spicy cashews, this salad had a lot of flavor going on.
 Although my husband liked the salad, I felt like it was a bit too much for me (maybe a bit too much dressing for my liking) and would probably try another appetizer like the edamame on my next visit.